Planning and Creating Communities

 Candidates are network devices that have IP addresses but have not been added to a community.
 Members are network devices that have actually been added to a community.

 To join a community, a candidate must meet these requirements:

 •It has HTTP or HTTPS enabled on the default ports.

-If the cluster command device is added to a community, the other members of the cluster are not added automatically.
-The cluster members must be added to the community on an individual basis to be managed.
+If you add a cluster command device to a community, the other members of the cluster are not added automatically.
+To manage the cluster members, you must add them individually to the community.

-If a Catalyst 3750 switch stack master is added to a community, the individual stack members are added to the community automatically, even though the stack members do not appear in the Modify Community or Discover windows.
+If you add a Catalyst 3750 switch stack master to a community, the individual stack members are added to the community automatically, even though the stack members do not appear in the Modify Community or Discover windows.
 However, when you connect to the community, the stack members do appear in the Front Panel and Topology views.

 •16 nonmodular Catalyst switches

 •4 modular Catalyst switches